-54. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs.

-55. NEPA requires the preparation of an EIS for all "major Federal actions significantly affecting the quality of the human environment."
+- 56. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 57.
+NEPA requires the preparation of an EIS for all "major Federal actions significantly affecting the quality of the human environment."
 42 U.S.C. § 4332(2)(C); 40 C.F.R. § 1501.4.
 Pursuant to NEPA, agencies must take a "hard look" at the consequences, environmental impacts, and adverse effects of their proposed actions, consider alternatives to the proposed action, and evaluate mitigation measures.
 42 U.S.C. § 4332(2)(C); 40 C.F.R. §§ 1502.1, .14, .16, 1508.7.

-56. The BLM lease sale is a major federal action significantly affecting the quality of the human environment.

-57. An agency must consider the site-specific impacts of a proposed action prior to making an irreversible and irretrievable commitment of resources.

-58. When it issued the leases, BLM made an irretrievable and irreversible commitment of resources.

-59. BLM violated NEPA by holding the lease sale and making an irretrievable and irreversible commitment of resources without first preparing an EIS or EA.

-60. For each of the above reasons, and others, BLM's sale of the oil and gas leases without preparing an EIS or EA was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by NEPA, its implementing regulations, and the APA.
+- 58. BLM's 2018 lease sale is a major federal action significantly affecting the quality of the human environment. - 59.
+An agency must consider the site-specific impacts of a proposed action prior to making an irreversible and irretrievable commitment of resources. - 60.
+When it issued the leases, BLM made an irretrievable and irreversible commitment of resources. - 61.
+BLM violated NEPA by holding the lease sale and making an irretrievable and irreversible commitment of resources by issuing leases without first preparing an EIS or EA. - 62.
+For each of the above reasons, and others, BLM's lease sale and issuance of the oil and gas leases without preparing an EIS or EA was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by NEPA, its implementing regulations, and the APA.
 5 U.S.C. § 706(2).

-COUNT II

-(Violation of NEPA; Failure to Assess the Direct, Indirect, and Cumulative Impacts)
+COUNT II (Violation of NEPA; Failure to Assess the Direct, Indirect, and Cumulative Impacts)

-61. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs.

-62. NEPA requires federal agencies, including BLM, to take a "hard look" in an EIS at the consequences of a proposed major federal action.
-42 U.S.C. § 4332(C)(i).
-NEPA requires that an EIS include an assessment of the cumulative impacts of the proposed action together with the impacts of past, present, and reasonably foreseeable activities.
+- 63. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 64.
+NEPA requires federal agencies, including BLM, to take a "hard look" in an EA or an EIS at the consequences of a proposed major federal action prior to making a decision.
+See 42 U.S.C. § 4332(C)(i).
+NEPA requires that an agency assess the cumulative impacts of the proposed action together with the impacts of past, present, and reasonably foreseeable activities.
 40 C.F.R. § 1508.7.

-FIRST AM.
-COMPL.
-FOR DECLARATORY AND INJUNCTIVE RELIEF N. Alaska Envtl.
-Ctr. et al. v.
-U.S. Dep't of the Interior et al. Case No. 3:18-cv-00030-SLG

-63. BLM failed to take a hard look at the potential direct, indirect, and cumulative impacts of the 2017 lease sale.
-BLM failed to conduct an adequate assessment of the environmental impacts of all past, present, and reasonably foreseeable activities on subsistence, wildlife, and other resources in and around the Reserve.

-64. BLM failed to take a hard look at new information that has become available since the adoption of the IAP or to provide a convincing statement of reasons as to why it was not required to prepare an EA or EIS in light of that new information.

-65. BLM failed to take a hard look at the impacts from the significant number of new developments and discoveries in and around the Reserve, including the roughly doubling of the leased acreage in the Reserve in the 2016 lease sale.

-66. BLM also failed to take a hard look at the potential direct, indirect, and cumulative impacts to subsistence and the need for additional mitigation measures, despite the fact that BLM found there were major impacts to subsistence from the GMT-1 decision and was in the process of developing a mitigation plan for the northeast region of the Reserve to better address those and future impacts of development.

-67. BLM's decision to hold the 2017 lease sale without first conducting an adequate assessment of the direct, indirect, and cumulative impacts was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by NEPA, its implementing regulations, and the APA.
+- 65. BLM failed to take a hard look at the potential direct, indirect, and cumulative impacts of the 2018 lease sale.
+BLM failed to conduct an adequate assessment of the environmental impacts of all past, present, and reasonably foreseeable activities on subsistence, wildlife, and other resources in and around the Reserve. - 66.
+BLM failed to take a hard look at new information that has become available since the adoption of the IAP or to provide a convincing statement of reasons as to why it was not required to prepare an EA or EIS in light of that new information. - 67.
+BLM failed to take a hard look at the impacts from the significant number of new developments and discoveries in and around the Reserve. - 68.
+BLM also failed to take a hard look at the potential direct, indirect, and cumulative impacts to subsistence and the need for additional mitigation measures, despite the fact that BLM found there were major impacts to subsistence from the GMT-1 decision and had adopted an RMS for the northeastern region of the Reserve to better address those and future impacts of development. - 69.
+BLM's decision to hold the 2018 lease sale and issue leases without first conducting an adequate assessment, through an EA or EIS, of the direct, indirect, and cumulative impacts was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by NEPA, its implementing regulations, and the APA.
 5 U.S.C. § 706(2).